List of São Paulo Metro yards: Tamanduateí yard

 Small yard for routine maintenance operations.
 Line 2 also makes use of rail yards in other Metro lines, such as the Jabaquara yard.

 Paulo Freire yard

 In planning phase.
 Line 2's proposed extension to the Penha station meant its fleet had to be increased, thus requiring a new, dedicated rail yard.
 Construction contract is expected for 2023.

 Line 3 (Red)

 Itaquera yard

-The Metro's biggest rail yard, has an area of 470,000m² and 24km of railways, with the capacity to store 60 trains.
+The Metro's biggest rail yard, has an area of 470,000m² and 24 km of railways, with the capacity to store 60 trains.
 Divided into several blocks, their functionalities include maintenance facilities, workshops, electrical substations, and administrative buildings.

 The Itaquera yard was inaugurated in 1987 and is located near the Corinthians-Itaquera station.

 The Red Line also crosses the Brás rail yard, belonging to the CPTM.

 Belém yard

 Originally intended as a provisional yard to park trains whilst the Itaquera yard was under construction, the EPB (Estacionamento Provisório do Belém) ended up being integrated as a definitive rail yard providing maintenance and cleaning for both CPTM and Metro trains.